THOR Industries Delivers Record Fourth Quarter And Fiscal 2022 Results

 - During fiscal year 2022, the Company repurchased $165.1 million of common stock.

 ELKHART, Ind., Sept.
-28, 2022 (GLOBE NEWSWIRE) -- THOR Industries, Inc. (NYSE: THO) today announced record financial results for its fourth fiscal quarter and fiscal year ended July 31, 2022.
+28, 2022 (GLOBE NEWSWIRE) -- THOR Industries, Inc. THO today announced record financial results for its fourth fiscal quarter and fiscal year ended July 31, 2022.

 "Our fourth quarter results capped off a record-breaking fiscal year for THOR Industries.
 Our financial results were supported by outstanding performance across our portfolio of leading brands.
 For fiscal 2022, net sales eclipsed the $16 billion mark and net income attributable to THOR exceeded $1 billion for the first time in the Company's history," said Bob Martin, President and CEO of THOR Industries.